bunnykek/bunnykek/README.md

 ### Hello

-- I love automation and mainly I use python.
+- I am a B.Tech(IT) final year student from NITRR.
-- I can code with C++, Python, JavaScript/Node.js for now.
+- I love automation and can code with C++, Python, JavaScript for now.
-- I am interested in applied ML and VFX.
+- I am interested in applied ML and Computer vision.
 - Check out my projects.